julianchurchill/text-adventure/README.md

 TTA1 v2.2.x/TTA2 v1.0
 ---

+- [FEATURE] One shot contextual text can be displayed on entering a room and is then proceeded by the normal room description.
 - [FEATURE] Map - shows where you've been
 - [FEATURE] Added location area to title bar
 - [UI] Parchment background (from http://www.myfreetextures.com/worn-parchment-paper-2)